PEAKStudentCouncil/website-prod/site/content/website-monitor.md

 +++
-page = "/minutes.html"
+page = "/website-monitor.html"
-title = "Meeting minutes"
+title = "Website Monitor"
-type = "minutes"
+type = "monitor"

 +++
 The meeting minutes are to be released externally as a public-facing Google group.